taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 ---

 This blog documents the Bored API created by [Drew Thoennes](https://github.com/drewthoennes) and hosted on [https://www.boredapi.com](https://www.boredapi.com).
+For the original documentation of this project, click [this documentation link](https://www.boredapi.com/documentation) and visit its [README](https://github.com/drewthoennes/Bored-API) on GitHub.

 Readers are expected to have some knowledge of web APIs.
 If not, please refer to my earlier blog [A Beginner's Guide to APIs](https://taolicd.github.io/2019/08/08/Intro_API_blog.html).